AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-transfer.md

 1. Under your account name and avatar, click **[!UICONTROL Change Email]**.

-1. In tha dialog, enter a valid temporary email address that is not used by an Adobe ID.
+1. In the dialog, enter a valid temporary email address that is not used by an Adobe ID.

    You must have access to the email address so that you can retrieve the email with the confirmation code.